The Year In Review

 Mt.
 Higgins

-deep snow.
-We ran out of time and energy within about 400' of the summit.
+the deep snow.
+We ran out of time and energy within about 400' of the

 Mt.
 Washington

-were sunny and warm on top.
-Suzanne and I had one final snowshoe trip
+we were sunny and warm on top.
+Suzanne and I had one final snowshoe

 Mineral Butte

-had the same idea and helped break trail.
-We slogged through deep snow
+groups had the same idea and helped break trail.
+We slogged through

-much of the day.
-We made it to within a few hundred feet of the summit
+deep snow much of the day.
+We made it to within a few hundred feet of

-but conditions were unstable enough for me to pass on a shot at the top.
+the summit but conditions were unstable enough for me to pass on a shot

+at the top.
 It was still a great day in the mountains.
-Gary and I ended the month with
+Gary and I ended

 December